camunda/camunda-docs/docs/components/modeler/web-modeler/deploy-process-application.md

 ## Run a process application

-You can run your process application to test and debug it, and observe how it performs in a live environment.
+You can run your process application to test, debug, and observe how it performs in a live environment.

 To run your process application: